-Your degree course in Ecology and Conservation is delivered in three stages, each of which comprises one year of full-time study, or two years of part-time study, during which you must follow modules to the value of 120 national credits.
+Your degree course in Ecology and Conservation with a Year in Industry is delivered in four stages, each of which, apart from the year in industry, comprises one year of full-time study, during which you must follow modules to the value of 120 national credits.
 The curriculum is based around a core of mandatory modules running through all three stages providing a broad base of biology and ecology in Stage one, essential training in systematic and quantitative biology and ecological studies in Stage two and a study of biodiversity and ecosystems and an individual project in the final stage.

 Stage one comprises a set of 6 mandatory modules and seeks to provide the necessary grounding for the study of the subject at degree level.
 These modules introduce the major themes of the degree, with modules including Ecology and Conservation, Green Planet: Plants and Our Future, Introductory Animal Physiology, Cell Biology and Genetics.
 Two additional modules are selected from options that include Vertebrate Evolution and Diversity, Biomes and Ecosystems, and Chemistry of Life.
 In Stage two you take a total of 6 mandatory modules to the value of 90 credits and choose the remaining credits from the options available.
-These take the students beyond the basic foundations laid in stage one and the choices available enable students to specialise.
+These take the students beyond the basic foundations laid in stage one and the choices available enable students to begin to specialise.
 The mandatory modules include Food Security, Sustainability and Green Biotechnology, Plant Biotic Interactions and Ecological Networks, and Evolution, as well as a solid statistical grounding with Biological Data Analysis and Interpretation.
-You will also take a 15-credit module on Professional Skills and Employability to help prepare you for stage 3 as well as for post-graduate employment.
+You will also take a 15-credit module on Professional Skills and Employability to help prepare you for the Year in Industry as well as for post-graduate employment.
 Options include Animal Behaviour, Invertebrate Biology: Structure, Behaviour & Evolution, Applications of Molecular Genetics in Biology and Microbiology.
 Practical Field Ecology is a mandatory field course for this degree, and the residential field course in Marine Biology, held in the Millport Marine Biology Centre in Scotland, provides another option.
-Stage three allows for increasing specialisation as students take 4 mandatory modules to the value of 75 credits and choose further modules from the options available.
+In Stage 3, you spend a year in a relevant placement setting, to gain valuable experience in the workplace.
+The assessment from this placement counts as 30 credits which for the purposes of award classification is counted in the final stage.
+Stage four allows for increasing specialisation as students take 4 mandatory modules to the value of 75 credits and choose further modules from the options available.
 Most of these modules closely reflect the research interests of members of staff who are all specialists in their fields.
 The mandatory modules include Conservation Science, Climate Change: Plants and the Environment, and Population and Community Ecology.
-The modules available as options include Evolutionary Ecology of Vertebrates, and generic skills such as literature se
+The modules available as options include Evolutionary Ecology of Vertebrates, and Circadian Biology, as well as an overseas field course.
+Students complete an individual research project providing training in a specialised research area and also in generic skills such as literature searching, report writing, use of word processing, graphics and statistics and in independent work.
+The project is regarded as your graduate capstone experience, as it is the culmination of your training in experimental design, research techniques, data analysis and presentation.